TheBoyMoe/DataScience-Repo/CodeAcademy-Data-Science/03-NumPy/notes/02-stats-in-numpy.md

 **Standard Deviation**

 Tells us about the variance or spread in the data(similar to interquartile range).
-The smaller the std deviation, the greater the clustering/variance/dispersion of the data around the mean, and vice versa.
+The smaller the std deviation, the greater the clustering and the smaller the variance/dispersion of the data around the mean, and vice versa.
 By calculating std deviation you get an idea of how representative the mean value is in relation to the entirety of the dataset.

 Calculate std deviation using `np.std(array)`